 Theatre Royal Wakefield’s Centre for Creativity is Revealed

-Scaffolding that surrounded Theatre Royal Wakefield’s new extension has finally been removed to expose their new performance space for the first time.
+Scaffolding that surrounded Theatre Royal Wakefield’s new extension has finally been removed to expose its new performance space for the first time.

 It has been nine months since the hoarding covering the derelict space between Lala’s restaurant and Theatre Royal Wakefield was replaced with scaffolding in the beginning stages of a new venture for the Theatre.
 After many years in the making, the plans for the new performance space are finally going ahead and for the first time this week, the progress can now be seen on Westgate.